aaronblythe/aaronblythe.github.io/sport.md

 ## Martial Arts (Flexibility)

-Aaron Blythe is a **certified Taekwondo Instructor** at Tiger Rock Taekwondo since January 2024.
+Aaron Blythe is a **Certified Taekwondo Instructor** at Tiger Rock Taekwondo since January 2024.
 Aaron Blythe will also achieved **Black Belt** status in 2025.

 ## Biking/Running (Cardio Fitness)